 Information on a few waterborne illnesses can be found at http://diseases.canada.ca/notifiable/.
 You may want your students to spend a little time looking at this website.
 The relevant diseases to investigate are Campylobacteriosis, Cryptosporidiosis, Giardiasis, and Hepatitis A. They can click on the links to view different types of charts and then click on the disease they wish to investigate here: http://diseases.canada.ca/notifiable/charts-list.

 If the students are concerned that their drinking water is not being thoroughly tested there are a few things they might be able to do.
 The students can follow up with the water treatment facility or the town office and ask that an additional few key tests be performed to be sure that the water supply is safe.
 Two examples of important tests that are rarely performed are arsenic and ammonia.
 Testing for arsenic is important because it is toxic and is very dangerous when present in drinking water and testing for ammonia is important because it can disrupt the disinfection process and result in water contaminated with bacteria.
-The problems associated with ammonia are looked at in-depth in the SDWF program Operation Water Biology (OWB) which can be found at www.safewater.org/operation-water-biology.
+The problems associated with ammonia are looked at in-depth in the SDWF program Operation Water Biology (OWB).

 It is not difficult (but sometimes it is expensive) to get your water tested.
 Provincial governments have water testing services and there are many private labs that do water testing.
 There are also several water quality tests that the students can perform themselves.
 One of SDWF’s other programs, Operation Water Drop (OWD), allows students to test for 12 water quality parameters when using the high school Operation Water Drop kit (the Elementary Operation Water Drop kit tests for 8 different parameters).
-More information on OWD can be found at www.safewater.org/operation-water-drop.
+Learn more about OWD.

 Your class should share their findings with as many people in the community as they can.
 Let people know about the water footprint of their tap water and of their community.
 Tell people what the results of local water testing have been especially if the results are not good, people deserve to know if there are problems with their water.
 The class can begin by making a presentation to the rest of the school and then by telling their friends and family and asking them to spread the word.